Free school-matching service

 3. 14-Day CLP Holding Period

-4. ELDT Training at an FMCSA-Registered School
+4. ELDT Training at an FMCSA Training Provider Registry-Listed School

 Federal regulations require Entry-Level Driver Training (ELDT) at a school listed on the FMCSA Training Provider Registry — classroom theory plus behind-the-wheel training.
 Some students complete the ELDT theory portion online through an online ELDT theory provider listed on the FMCSA Training Provider Registry, while behind-the-wheel training and the Oklahoma skills test still happen in person.

-5. Modernized Skills Test (March 2025+)
+5. Modernized Skills Test

 6. Schedule and Pass the Skills Exam